Badekkila Pradeep

 Badekkila Pradeep is an Indian Television personality, best known for his Voice Overs in South India, especially the Kannada Television Industry.
 He is an actor, model, writer, lyricist and a podcaster, known for his Voice since 2005.

-He is popularly known as the voice on Bigg Boss Kannada.
+He is popularly known for his voice on Bigg Boss Kannada.
 He has been the voice of Colors Kannada, TV9 Kannada, Namma Metro and hundreds of commercials, documentaries and other works.

 Early life

-Born in a village near Puttur, Badekkila Pradeep belongs to a family of agriculturists.
-Badekkila is the place where he was born and brought up, while his early schooling happened in his village, he studied in various institutions in Mangalore, Mumbai before he began his career in media.
+Born in a village near Puttur, Badekkila belongs to a family of agriculturists.
+He is the place where he was born and brought up, while his early schooling happened in his village, he studied in various institutions in Mangalore, Mumbai before he began his career in media.

 Career

-As voice artist
+Voice artist

-Badekkila Pradeep has been the voice of various Kannada Television channels for more than 16 years now.
+Badekkila has been the voice of various Kannada Television channels for more than 16 years now.
 He was first the voice of Star Suvarna, Zee Kannada and finally moved to Etv Kannada which is now Colors Kannada.

-He is known for his unique style and modulations and created a niche of his own in the Kannada Voice over industry.
-Badekkila Pradeep has given the voice for various popular Kannada TV shows like Pyate Hudgeer halli Lifeu, Halli Haida Pyateg Banda, Pyate Mandi Kadig Bandru, Indian, Super Minute, Kannadada Kotyadhipati and most remarkably, the narrator voice on Bigg Boss Kannada ever since the beginning of the series.
+Pradeep has given the voice for various Kannada TV shows like Pyate Hudgeer halli Lifeu, Halli Haida Pyateg Banda, Pyate Mandi Kadig Bandru, Indian, Super Minute, Kannadada Kotyadhipati and the narrator voice on Bigg Boss Kannada ever since the beginning of the series.